atkrish0/OpStrat/README.md

 #### Iron Butterfly:

 The iron butterfly spread is a limited risk, limited profit trading strategy that is structured for a larger probability of earning a smaller limited profit when the underlying stock is perceived to have a low volatility.
 To setup an iron butterfly, the options trader buys a lower strike out-of-the-money put, sells a middle strike at-the-money put, sells a middle strike at-the-money call and buys another higher strike out-of-the-money call.
 This results in a net credit to put on the trade.

+#### Collar:

+A collar is an options trading strategy that is constructed by holding shares of the underlying stock while simultaneously buying protective puts and selling call options against that holding.
+The puts and the calls are both out-of-the-money options having the same expiration month and must be equal in number of contracts.